Skip to main content

 Presets are Darkroom's killer feature — they save everything: overlay, layout, sharing settings, branding, and booth behavior.
 Name them clearly (SmithWedding-4x6-2026) so you can reload them instantly at the event.

-This method requires a SnapTemplate custom order ($25), which includes the PSD source file.
+This method requires a SnapTemplate custom order ($25), which includes the ready-to-load XBDR file alongside the PNG.

 Darkroom-Specific Features Worth Using